Drinks and Refreshments on your Safari

 Fruit Juices on Safari:

-If you enjoy Freshly Pressed Juice, then you have come to the right country, Uganda.
+If you enjoy Freshly Pressed Juice, you have come to Uganda’s correct country.

-You are often welcomed with a refreshing juice as you arrive at a lodge.
-You will also find it on the Table for Breakfast.
+You are often welcomed with a refreshing juice as you arrive at a lodge, and you will also find it on the Table for Breakfast.

 Juices will also be offered on the Drinks Menu at a lodge, bar, or restaurant.

-The Dell Monte Ceres Juice Brands are pure fruit juices and are reasonably priced.
+The Del Monte or Ceres Juice Brands are pure fruit juices and are reasonably priced.

 Fresh Tropical Juices that will delight your taste buds.